dinakarimi69-star/exercise01/README.md

 Problem:
 The function is expected to return a new NumPy array where the x and y coordinates are flipped for every bounding box.
-However, the returned result is incorrect.
+However, the returned result is incorrect. the original implementation contains: coords[:, 0], coords[:, 1], coords[:, 2], coords[:, 3], = coords[:, 1], coords[:, 1], coords[:, 3], coords[:, 2] this code has two problems:

+coords[:, 1] is assigned twice, meaning column 0 and column 1 receive the same values.

+The intended swap between (x1, y1) and (x2, y2) is not performed correctly.
+find the debugging version in exercise2.py file